What to Expect in the Latest Version of Selenium 4

 2019: Selenium 4 Alpha is released.

-Below, we break down some of the recent Selenium releases and their key features.
+Below, we break down some of the recent Selenium releases, starting with the Selenium latest version and working backwards, and their key features.

 |Selenium Version||Release Date||Key Features|